- All passes

 Each exhibit space in the How Do You See the World?® experience comes alive with custom-composed musical scores, multimedia tables, interactive projection-mapped displays, historical artifacts, and more.

-Once you're done with your visit, you can take a look at the worldwide home of The First Church of Christ, Scientist, founded by Mary Baker Eddy in 1879.
-Take a free guided tour to see the original 1894 church building, home to one of the world’s largest pipe organs (with 13,000 pipes!).
+After your visit, take a free guided tour to see the original 1894 church building, home to one of the world’s largest pipe organs (with 13,000 pipes!).
 Alternatively, opt for a self-guided tour of the 13.5-acre Christian Science Plaza, complete with the Reflecting Pool, Children’s Fountain, and modernist architecture.

 Explore this attraction and 46 more, all for one low price